Introduction To Generative Models

 A generative model learns to create new data similar to the training data.
 This is in contrast to a discriminative model which learns to look at a new data point and predict a label or number.
 For images, you can imagine that:

-• discriminative model: learns to classify it as cat or dog / predict auction price
+- discriminative model: learns to classify given images as cat or dog

 In modern day, generative models are usually deep neural networks, including GANs, VAEs, Language Models, and of course diffusion models.